 This is State Land and you will need your Recreation Use Permit issued by the Arizona State Land Department.
 This annual permit is $15.00.
-You can go online for the form and mail it in or go directly to the AZ State Land Department located at 1616 W. Adams St., Phoenix
+You can go online and print out the permit.

 Please bring your dogs favorite toy and/or treat, and plenty of water for both you and your dog.
 Also, be sure to wear sturdy shoes.
 If you are new to tracking, don't worry about any of the equipment for tracking.